pagekit/docs/developer-guides/how-to-theme.md

 	}
 	```

 	`gulpfile.js` contains all tasks which we can run using Gulp.
-We only need a task to compile the LESS to CSS.
+We only need a task to compile LESS to CSS.
 For convenience we also add a `watch` task that can be run to automatically recompile LESS when any changes to the files have been detected:

 	```js
 	var gulp       = require('gulp'),